stewones/chatness/docs/app/download.md

 # Download

-Grab the latest version of Chatness using the link you received in the purchase confirmation email.
+Grab the latest version of Chatness in the [secure area](https://chatness.app/login).
+Case you didn't acquire a license yet, [buy one here](https://chatness.app/pricing).